nancie151/nancie151.github.io/project.md

   <div class="card-container">
     <div class="card">
       <img src="image1.jpg" alt="Card 1 Image">
-      <h2>Card 1</h2>
+      <h2>Phishing Website Detection uding Deep Learning Neural Network Models</h2>
       <p>The impact of phishing attacks is significant, with businesses in the United States losing up to $2 billion per year as their clients fall victim to these attacks.
 This project aims to develop a deep learning model for detecting phishing website by extracting Uniform Resource Locator (URL) features.
 A diverse dataset containing labeled samples of phishing URLs and legitimate URLs will be collected and used to train the model.
-By analyzing and extracting URL features and patterns, the model will be trained to accurately identify and classified phishing websites.
-1</p>
+By analyzing and extracting URL features and patterns, the model will be trained to accurately identify and classified phishing websites.</p>
       <a href="https://github.com/nancie151/phishing-website-detection/blob/main/phishing%20website%20detection.ipynb">Github</a>
     </div>
     <div class="card">